 - a. the 'authorised person' is the person who performs the task or supervises the task and they assume the full responsibility for the completion of the task in accordance with the applicable maintenance data; - b. the 'independent qualified person' is the person who performs the independent inspection and attests the satisfactory completion of the task and that no deficiencies have been found.
-The 'independent qualified person' does not issue a certificate of release to service, therefore they are not required to hold certification privileges; - c. the 'authorised person' issues the certificate of release to service or signs off the completion of the task after the independent inspection has been carried out satisfactorily; - d. the work card system used by the organisation should record the identification of both persons and the details of the independent inspection as necessary before the certificate of release to service or sign-off for the completion of the task is issued. - 2.
-Qualifications of persons performing independent inspections trained and has gained experience in the specific inspection to be performed.
-The organisation could consider making use of, for example:
+The 'independent qualified person' does not issue a certificate of release to service, therefore they are not required to hold certification privileges; - c. the 'authorised person' issues the certificate of release to service or signs off the completion of the task after the independent inspection has been carried out satisfactorily; - d. the work card system used by the organisation should record the identification of both persons and the details of the independent inspection as necessary before the certificate of release to service or sign-off for the completion of the task is issued.

+2. Qualifications of persons performing independent inspections

-The organisation should have procedures to demonstrate that the 'independent qualified person' has been
+The organisation should have procedures to demonstrate that the 'independent qualified person' has been trained and has gained experience in the specific inspection to be performed.